 21 Things You Didn't Know About The Nightmare Before Christmas

 Christmas is a time for donning festive garb, singing holiday songs, festooning your home in decorations, and giving thoughtful gifts.
-Of course, all those tasks turn out a bit more twisted when assigned to the denizens of Halloween.
-Mixing light and dark, jolly and macabre, is The Nightmare Before Christmas.
-But even if this holiday mash-up movie is part of your Yuletide tradition, we'd roll Oogie Boogie's dice that you don't know all these secrets from behind the scenes.
+Of course, all those tasks turn out a bit more twisted when assigned to the denizens of Halloween Town.
+The Nightmare Before Christmas mixes light and dark with jolly and macabre with great success.
+Even if this holiday mash-up movie is part of your regular Yuletide tradition, we'd roll Oogie Boogie's dice that you don't know all of these secrets from behind the scenes.

 In the film's DVD commentary, Burton explains that his childhood in ever-sunny Burbank, California was not marked by seasonal changes, so holiday decorations were an especially important factor in the year's progression.
 When it came to fall and winter, there was a melding of Halloween and Christmas in stores eager to make the most of both shopping seasons.
 This, he claimed, planted the seed for his tale of the king of Halloween intruding on Christmas.